andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/14-coda.md

 Try Orlando's New Mexican Cafe fish tacos rec from Phil, closed on Mondays

 <h4 class="article-subheader">Well Now What</h4>
+I check my SkiTracks and I finish my last day of the trip with a hard-earned 23k vertical bringing my total for the season just over 600,000 vertical feet.
+That's probably more than I've skied in my entire life.
+The 580 miles I put under my Volkls could get me all the way back from Taos to Tulsa.
+If only it were that easy.

 I pull out of Taos and things immediately go awry.
-I pull up to Orlando's only to find they are closed on Mondays.
+I pull up to Orlando's with a rumbling belly only to find they are closed on Mondays.
 "What rotten luck," exclaims the gentleman who just spent the past 2.5 months skiing.
 I scoot through town and make a quick stop to stroll around Taos Plaza.
 I'm pleased to see the Hotel La Fonda still